quasarframework/quasar-framework.org/source/components/popover.md

 Use a Vue reference on `<quasar-popover>` to call `close()` method if you want an element to be able to close the Popover, like on the example above.

 ## Handling Positioning
+Position of the Popover can be customized.
+It keeps account of the `anchor-origin` and `target-origin` optional Vue properties.
+See demo and play with them.

-The position of the Popover popup is calculated so that it will be displayed on the available screen real estate, switching to right-side and/or top-side when necessary.
+The final position of the Popover popup is calculated so that it will be displayed on the available screen real estate, switching to right-side and/or top-side when necessary.

-By default, the Popover position will be placed on top of your target, but there is also the Boolean `touch-position` DOM attribute that you can use if you want the Popover to popup right from the position where user clicked/tapped on screen:
+If you would like the Popover to appear from the touch/click point triggering the Popover open, then use the Boolean `touch-position` Vue property:
 ``` html
 <quasar-popover touch-position>
   ...